harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The next subsections will describe in detail the following four compatible ways to give the spender the address and amount to be paid.
-For increased compatibility, providing all of these options in your payment requests is recommended.
+For increased convenience and compatibility, providing all of these options in your payment requests is recommended.

 1. All wallet software lets its users paste in or manually enter an